 The purpose of this Charitable IRA Rollover section is to provide general gift, estate, and financial planning information.
 It is not intended as legal, accounting, or other professional advice.
 For assistance in planning charitable gifts with tax and other financial implications, the services of appropriate advisors should be obtained.
 Consult an attorney for advice if your plans require revision of a will or other document.

 The Charitable IRA Rollover allows individuals age 70½ and older to make direct transfers of up to $100,000 per year (and up to $200,000 per year for married couples) from individual retirement accounts to qualified charities without having to count the transfers as income for federal tax purposes.
-Since no tax is incurred on the withdrawal, gifts do not qualify for an income tax charitable deduction, but are eligible to be counted toward an individual’s minimum required distribution.
+This remains the case after the passage of both the SECURE Act, which was signed into law on December 20, 2019, and the CARES Act, signed into law on March 27, 2020.
+Since no tax is incurred on the withdrawal, gifts do not qualify for an income tax charitable deduction, but are eligible to be counted toward an individual’s minimum required distribution for years during which the required minimum distribution is in effect.

 Provisions of the Charitable IRA Rollover: